Rita Schwerner Bender: Freedom Summer and death of Michael Schwerner

 Soon it was discovered that Schwerner, Chaney, and Goodman had been murdered by the Ku Klux Klan.
 Sheriff Price was affiliated with the Klan and had participated in the murder.
 Three years later, Price was convicted with the killing of the three men and was given six years in prison.
 He died in 2001 at the age of 63.
-While there were other Klan members involved in the murder, only six of them were convicted along with Price.
+Although there were other Klan members involved in the murder, only six of these were convicted along with Price.

 Edgar Ray Killen Case

 In 2005, 41 years after the murders of James Chaney, Andrew Goodman, and Michael Schwerner, Edgar Ray Killen was found guilty of three counts of manslaughter and was sentenced to 60 years in prison.
-Rita testified and responded to the verdict with:

-On the one hand, I understood the symbolic importance of a conviction and the real importance of it.
+Rita testified and responded to the verdict with:On the one hand, I understood the symbolic importance of a conviction and the real importance of it.
 This man should have been convicted of murder.
 The fact that a jury of 12 people in this county could not agree to convict him of murder indicates that there are still a lot of people in the state who choose to look the other way.
 The one thing that they had to have found was that he acted with malice.
 No one sitting and listening to evidence this week could have truly believed that he did not intend to have these men killed.